 - Cookie data

-Personal information under PIPEDA does not include personal information handled by federal government organizations listed under the Privacy Act, or business contact information used for job-related communications.
+Personal information under PIPEDA does not include personal information handled by federal government organizations listed under the Privacy Act, or business contact information used for direct communications.

 PIPEDA applies to private-sector organizations across Canada that collect, use, or share personal information when conducting commercial activities.